-Valuation Date Measurement Date Actuarial Cost Method Asset Valuation Method Actuarial Assumptions: June 30, 2018 June 30, 2019 Entry Age Normal Market Value of Assets June 30, 2017 June 30, 2018 Entry Age Normal Market Value of Assets Discount Rate Inflation 7.15% 2.50% 7.15% 2.75% Salary Increases (1) Mortality Rate Table (2) 3.3% - 14.2% Derived using CalPERS' membership data for all Funds 3.3% - 14.2% Derived using CalPERS' membership data for all Funds Post Retirement Benefit Increase Contract COLA up to 2.0% until purchasing power protection allowance floor on purchasing power applies, 2.5% thereafter Contract COLA up to 2.75% until purchasing power protection allowance floor on purchasing power applies, 2.75% thereafter
+Valuation Date Measurement Date June 30, 2019 June 30, 2020 June 30, 2018 June 30, 2019 Actuarial Cost Method Entry Age Normal Entry Age Normal Asset Valuation Method Market Value of Assets Market Value of Assets Actuarial Assumptions: Discount Rate 7.15% 7.15% Inflation 2.50% 2.50% Salary Increases Varies by entry age and service 3.3% - 14.2% Mortality Rate Table (1) Derived using CalPERS' membership data for all Funds Derived using CalPERS' membership data for all Funds Post Retirement Benefit Increase Contract COLA up to 2.50% until purchasing power protection allowance floor on purchasing power applies, 2.50% thereafter Contract COLA up to 2.0% until purchasing power protection allowance floor on purchasing power applies, 2.5% thereafter

-- (1) Annual increases vary by category, entry age and duration of service - (2) The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographics from 1997 to 2015) that can be found on the CalPERS website.
+(1) The mortality table used was developed based on CalPERS' specific data.
+The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
+Pre-retirement and Post-retirement rates include 15 years of mortality improvement using 90% of Scale MP-2016 publised by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from December 2017 that can be found on the CalPERS website.